Peer Reviewed Journal Articles

 I analyse acquistion of Romanian citizenship in Moldova and argue that, alongside identity-based and strategic explanations, many also rationalise acquisition because they see it as legitimate, natural and normal to acquire Romanian citizenship.

 This article analyses engagement with Russia's Compatriot Policy in Crimea (in 2012 and 2013), and considers the Compatriot Policy as a case study of quasi-citizenship.

-This article applies an inductive approach to explore the duty of voting in extra-territorial elections, using the case study of participation by new Romanian citizens within Moldova and their participation in Romanian extra-territorial elections.
+This article applies an inductive approach to explore the duty of voting in extra-territorial elections.
+The case examines participation of new Romanian citizens in Moldova in Romanian extra-territorial elections.

 This article analyses UK media coverage (2006-2016) of Romanian citizenship restitution for Moldovan citizens.

 This article argues that bottom-up, people-centered research which uses ethnographic and everyday approaches is crucial but underutilized in research on identity politics in Eastern Europe.